Maximilian-Winter/Bite-Programming-Language/README.md

 # Bite Programming Language
 Bite is a dynamic programming language.

 It uses Modules, Classes and Functions to separate the code.
+My idea was it to have a dynamically interpreted language in C# to support modding functionality and easy patching for the Unity Game Engine.

 # Features

 * Module system
 * Dynamically typed
 * Supports .NET Framework 4.x and .NET Core 3.1 to .NET 6.0 (netstandard2.0)

+# Overall Status

+I'm still in the progress of developing the language itself.
+After that I will integrate it in Unity!

 # Modules
 Bite modules encapsulate code, classes and functions similar to namespaces in C#.
 You can import one module into another to access its declarations.